yurivish/made-of-bits/README.md

 # Testing

+[] Investigate whether there is a way to force parentheses for ambiguous arithmetic expressions.

+[] We should consider switching to [node-tap](https://node-tap.org/) once version 18 is out because it appears to be a more mature tool.

 Use `assert` to assert invariants.
 In performance-critical code sections, guard uses of `assert` with `DEBUG &&` to enable the assertion to be compiled away in non-debug builds:

 ```